 It was a dream.

 All of it was a dream.

 That’s what it seemed like in the museum – that I wasn’t awake – when Pete and Tommy practically had to drag me down the street to St. Peter’s Basilica.
 Now, I’m here in the church, the drug having worn off but still feeling like a queasy bag of shit, more strung out than those junkies outside Grand Central Station with their pitiful dogs.
 This is why I never take pills, I think, walking through archways adorned with idols and statues of saint this and that.

 I don’t know where Pete or Tommy or anyone else went although I have an idea where one of them is.
 Besides Becky.
 She’s to my left sketching something – a dove it looks like, fluttering through a towering, Gothic canopy.
-At its base is her own personal touch, the Balaam crest – a torch with the Latin I can’t read – wooden, dignified, and old.
+At its base is her own personal touch, the Balaam crest – the torch with the Latin I can’t read – wooden, dignified, and old.

 In so many ways, Becky’s not like the rest of us.
-She doesn’t have a car, a designer backpack, or even a cell phone, I think.
+She doesn’t have a car, a designer backpack, artificially-whitened teeth, or even a cell phone, I think.
 After school, she works at the Walmart right down the block from Balaam.
 The girl had to fundraise to get to Italy, for Christ’s sake.

 “Here, we have one of my favorite pieces, the Baldachin,” Glenn beams, “which, let me tell you, was Gian Lorenzo Bernini’s first piece–”

 “You might know Bernini from his father, Pietro Bernini, who’s best known for his Fontana della Barcaccia or The Fountain of the Old Boat?
 In the Piazza di Spagna?”